awsdocs/amazon-ecs-developer-guide/doc_source/using_data_volumes.md

 There are several use cases for using data volumes in Amazon ECS task definitions\.
 We give the following guidance, broken down by launch type\.

-Fargate tasks only support nonpersistent storage volumes\.
+For Fargate tasks, the following data volume formats are supported:
++ Amazon EFS volumes for persistent storage\.
+For more information, see [Amazon EFS Volumes](efs-volumes.md)\.
++ Ephemeral storage for nonpersistent storage\.
 For more information, see [Fargate Task Storage](fargate-task-storage.md)\.

 For EC2 tasks, use data volumes in the following common examples:
 + To provide persistent data volumes for use with a container